Skip to main content

 It added that it carries out routine maintenance inspections daily – both during operating hours and throughout the night.

-Its spokesperson said: "We are committed to working around the clock to resolve the matter.
+Its spokesperson had said: "We are committed to working around the clock to resolve the matter.
 Flight operations will resume once all checks and tests have been completed."

 Customers with prior bookings can contact Straco's customer service team for assistance, the company said.